dnsos/tutorial-days-postgres-postgis/day_04.md

 ) AS toilets_feature_list ON toilets_feature_list.toilet_id = toilets.id;
 ```

-(I think this only includes toilets that have at leat one feature...)

 Okay, I've found a way to filter the previous query so that it only returns toilets that have a specific set of features:

 ```sql